 Design for the Rialto Bridge.
 Page from Quattro libri dell’architettura di Andrea Palladio, originally published 1570.
 Engraving by Giovanni Silvestrini published Siena, Appresso Alessandro Mucci, 1790–91.
 The Getty Research Institute, 2893-965

 In 1588 Da Ponte, an elderly local builder who oversaw some of the buildings in this area of the city, claimed that he could tackle the site-specific construction challenges and took control of the project.
 Despite not having a fully articulated architectural design, Da Ponte invented his own system for an underwater foundation that could bear the weight of the stone.
-Not only did the completed bridge withstand a major earthquake in 1591, it still stands today as one of the most extraordinary sights in Venice.
+Not only did the completed bridge withstand a major earthquake in 1591, but it still stands today as one of the most extraordinary sights in Venice.

 Gondolas and Regattas

 Overall view (left) and detail (right) of Regatta on the Grand Canal in Honor of Frederick IV, King of Denmark, 1711, Luca Carlevarijs.
 Oil on canvas, 53 1/4 × 102 1/4 in.
-Getty Museum, 86.PA.599
+The J. Paul Getty Museum, 86.PA.599.
+Digital image courtesy of the Getty’s Open Content Program

-Since its construction, the Rialto Bridge has been important not only as architecture and symbol, but as a venue for festivals such as the regatta.
+Since its construction the Rialto Bridge has been important not only as architecture and symbol, but as a venue for festivals such as the regatta.
 A regatta, or gondola race, was one of the most exciting events for 18th-century Venetians.
 Only held upon the visit of a king or the heir to the throne, regattas were a time for celebrating Venice’s wealth and grandeur.
 Organizers pulled out all the stops to impress and entertain the king.
 The painting by Luca Carlevarijs above depicts the 1711 regatta in honor of Frederick IV, King of Denmark.

 The Rialto Bridge appears in the back corner, behind the lavishly decorated gondolas and festive scene in the foreground.
 The gondoliers, in plainer and smaller boats, are about to go under the Rialto as part of their eight-mile race along the Grand Canal.